 Pre-Physician Assistant

-The only program of its kind in Michigan, and one of only four programs in the country, choose to pursue a Bachelor of Science in Clinical and Diagnostic Sciences degree with a specialization in Pre-Physician Assistant (Pre-PA).
-With this unique specialization within the Department of Clinical and Diagnostic Sciences, you will be prepared to meet the academic prerequisites necessary to be considered for admission to an accredited Physician Assistant (PA) program.
+The Bachelor of Science in Clinical and Diagnostic Sciences degree with a concentration in Pre-Physician Assistant (Pre-PA), offered within the Department of Clinical and Diagnostic Sciences, prepares you to meet the academic prerequisites necessary to be considered for admission to an accredited Physician Assistant (PA) program.
 Coursework is designed to create a strong foundation for your success in a PA program.

 As medical providers, PAs diagnose illness, develop and manage treatment plans, prescribe medications, and often serve as a patient’s principal healthcare provider.
 The PA profession is committed to improving healthcare access and quality.

-In the Pre-PA specialization, you will complete 2-4 years of prerequisite and specialized classroom instruction meant to establish competencies in core scientific disciplines.
-A cumulative GPA of 2.80 or higher is required for all specializations in the Clinical and Diagnostic Sciences major.
+In the Pre-PA concentration, you will complete 2-4 years of prerequisite and specialized classroom instruction meant to establish competencies in core scientific disciplines.
+A cumulative GPA of 2.80 or higher is required for all pathways in the Clinical and Diagnostic Sciences major.
 Reviewing the Curricular Requirements in the Undergraduate Catalog for CDS core curriculum and course grade requirements is required.

 Students not accepted into a graduate PA program may complete the degree program outlined in the Undergraduate Catalog for a Bachelor of Science in Clinical and Diagnostic Sciences.